FTarfasse/quick-perf-wiki/Create-an-annotation.md

-In this page, you will learn the principles to create a QuickPerf annotation from scratch.
-So, after reading it, you should be able to create a QuickPerf annotation in the QuickPerf project or in your own project.
+In this page, you will learn the principles to create a QuickPerf annotation.
+After reading it, you should be able to create a QuickPerf annotation in the QuickPerf project or in your own project.
 In addition, you will learn how to create your own Maven module defining your custom QuickPerf annotations.

 # 🚩 Table of contents
 [Principles to create a QuickPerf annotation](#Principles-to-create-a-QuickPerf-annotation)